YuanGongND/vocalsound/README.md

 Compared with the Google Colab online script, it has following advantages:
 - It can be faster and more stable than online Google Colab (free version) if you have fast GPUs.
-- It is basiclly the original code we used for our paper, so it should reproduce the exact numbers in the paper.
+- It is basically the original code we used for our paper, so it should reproduce the exact numbers in the paper.

 **Step 1.** Clone or download this repository and set it as the working directory, create a virtual environment and install the dependencies.